drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-re-alignment, epochs had a temporal span from −335 ms (the onset of the longest consonant), to +733 ms (200 ms after the end of the longest vowel), with $t=0$ fixed at the consonant-vowel transition point. \add{The duration and alignment of each stimulus are visualized in the supplementary material, Figure S2.}
+re-alignment, epochs had a temporal span from −335 ms (the onset of the longest consonant), to +733 ms (200 ms after the end of the longest vowel), with $t=0$ fixed at the consonant-vowel transition point. \add{The duration and alignment of each stimulus are visualised in the supplementary material, Figure S2.}

 \add{At this stage, an optional trucation of the epochs was performed.
 In one case, the remainder of the analysis was carried out with the entire temporal